shanky1409/calculator-behaviour/multiplication.md

   And I type in "decimal number"
   And I press "equals"

-  Then I see, poduct of the numbers with precision up to 2 digit as the result
+  Then I see, product of the numbers with precision up to 2 digit as the result

 ## Scenario: Multiplication of positive and negative number